 If a Hurricane is Coming During Your Vacation

 If the Myrtle Beach area is being threatened by a hurricane or tropical storm during your stay, you’ll want to quickly familiarize yourself with evacuation routes to safely get you back home.
-If you are doing a lot of driving while you’re on your vacation, you might want to top off your gas tank every night before heading back to your resort in case you have to evacuate.
+If you are doing a lot of driving while you’re on your vacation, take the time to top off your gas tank every night before heading back to your resort in case you have to evacuate.

 Mandatory Evacuation Order

 All of our properties are in Evacuation Zone A, so if an evacuation order goes into place, that will include all of our guests.
 To reduce strain on residents, please do your best to evacuate as early as you can.
 The South Carolina governor might enact lane reversals to speed up evacuation.
 Never enter a lane reversal pattern unless you are directed to by law enforcement!